Skip to Main Content

 - OIT Software Distribution (one-year license usually costs $50 for students, staff, and faculty, but Stata is free for Economics students working on Honors Theses)

 - All machines in the CDVS lab in The/Edge have Stata installed.
-During the COVID-19 pandemic some lab computers are also available remotely.
+Some lab computers are also available remotely.
 Contact firstname.lastname@example.org for more information.

 Besides the voluminous documentation that installs locally with Stata, help can be found online and in books.